 Additional Financial Aid Policies

-Institutional Verification: Students seeking grant/scholarship support undergo institutional verification for funds requiring applicants to submit a signed copy of their own and their spouse's complete (all pages, including W2s) 2012 Federal income tax returns (Form 1040, 1040A or 1040EZ).
+Institutional Verification: Students seeking first time consideration for grant/scholarship support undergo institutional verification for funds requiring applicants to submit a signed copy of their own and their spouse's complete (all pages, including W2s) 2013 Federal income tax returns (Form 1040, 1040A or 1040EZ).
 Students who are applying for grants and are age 28 or younger (by December 31st of the academic year) must also submit signed copies of their parents’ tax returns.
 This information is used for internal audit only and will be treated in the strictest confidence.
 This requirement can be satisfied with photocopies or the actual income tax return filed with the IRS.
 If you have not kept a copy, please go to www.irs.gov to obtain Form 4506 to request a tax transcript.

 Satisfactory Academic Progress: Title 34 Part 668 of the Code of Federal Regulations requires institutions to establish reasonable Satisfactory Academic Progress (SAP) standards for "determining whether an eligible student is making satisfactory academic progress in his or her educational program and may receive assistance under the Title IV, HEA programs" and institutional financial aid.
 Refer to the Yale Law School Policy on Satisfactory Academic Progress for the Juris Doctor Degree.